Men’s Basketball 1906-1935

 1906-1941

-Most of the coaches in the early years are hired primarily to coach football first and basketball second.
+In the early years, most coaches are hired primarily to coach football first and basketball second.
 Basketball coaches receive no pay.

 There is no official recruiting system.
-Many of the players came from the UT intramural system or show up on campus to try out for the team.
+Many of the players came from the UT intramural system or showed up on campus to try out for the team.

 The players do not receive scholarships.
 Instead, UT helps the players procure part-time jobs to pay for room and board.